 Selloff “Rational Response” to Rising Rates

 Mark Barton: The stocks in the U.S. continuing their three-day sell-off amidst the declines.
 What assets or areas are performing well?
-Ash Alankar is the Head of Global Allocation and Risk Management at Janus Henderson and a contributor to Bloomberg profits as well.
+Ash Alankar is the Head of Global Allocation at Janus Henderson and a contributor to Bloomberg profits as well.
 Ash, thanks for joining us today.
 We’re off the lows in the U.S., marginally off the lows in Europe.
 Is there further to come in this decline we’ve seen in the equity space or are we nearing the end of the five, six-day sell-off?

 Ash Alankar: Mark, thanks for having me on.
 Well, the sell-off that we’ve seen last week was a natural, but more important, a rational response to an increase in real rates.
 Real rates tell you everything about how assets should be priced, how risk premium levels should be set, because real rates represent the cost of capital for companies.
 If real rates increase it makes it increasingly more difficult for companies to generate excess profit.
 So the key question here is what is the trajectory of real rates going forward, and more importantly, what is the speed of that trajectory?
 We pay a lot of special attention to how the derivatives markets, in particular, the option markets are pricing downside risk as well as upside risk for various asset classes.
 And currently, based on the level of risk implied options when it comes to the downside of equities, they’re still quite moderate.
 Surely, they increased over the last week, but they increased from very, very low levels to more normal levels, so this is all part of the normalization.
 So to answer your question, we don’t believe we’re anywhere near a point where you could see a sustained pullback in equities.

 Barton: That’s a big call.
 So as many are saying, Ash, this is a healthy correction.
 Are you noticing it might turn into an unhealthy correction?